Updated 11/04/25

 Hardwood

 These are best taken from September to mid-winter, just after leaf fall.
-Good candidates include roses, cornus, jasmine, deutzia, buddleja, weigela, forsythia and honeysuckle, plus fruit bushes like fig, blackberry and gooseberry.
+Good candidates include roses, cornus, jasmine, deutzia, buddleja, weigela, forsythia and honeysuckle, plus fruit bushes like fig, blackberry and gooseberry and grape vines.

 Step One